tian1989/portfolio/README.md

 # Let's work together

 ## My day rate is £60
-### I will determine the time based on the volume of work amounting to the final cost of business.
+### I will determine the time based on the volume of work amounting to the final cost of business, The price is accumulated through this method
-# The price is accumulated through this method for example 4 x 1/4 = full day**
+### for example 4 x 1/4 = full day

 * **A Criteria fee to establish the parameters of each job is required**